What data are available?

 How long does it take to get my data?

 Wait times for data delivery depend on a variety of factors, including the current request queue and scope of the project and fluctuate throughout the year.
-It is the responsibility of the research team to allow ample time for IRB approval and completion of the CDW data request.
+It is the responsibility of the research team to allow ample time for IRB approval, aquisiton of funding, and completion of the CDW data request.
 Research teams should plan on at least a 6-8 week wait between IRB approval and receipt of the data.
-Expected wait time by request type provided below.
+Expected wait times by request type are provided above.

 What if I need data for non-research purposes?